 However, when it comes to Europe and Canada, winemakers are allowed to add sulfites provided the entire bottle doesn’t exceed 100 parts per million (ppm) for reds and 150 ppm for whites.

 Biodynamic certification is produced by the Demeter Association, a branch of Demeter International-the nonprofit started in 1928.
-It builds on organic certification and adds more standards to protect the soil and earth.
+It builds on organic certification and adds more standards to protect the soil and earth during the winemaking process.
 Biodynamic farming treats the vineyard as a closed-loop, employing organic practices and natural alternatives for eliminating waste and promoting a healthy ecosystem.
-The doctrines were established in the late 1920s by Rudolph Steiner, an Austrian philosopher and academic, known for connecting the synthesis of science with spirituality.
+You can think of it like organic farmers that go above and beyond the call of duty for the health of the vines.
+These growers use the doctrines established in the late 1920s by Rudolph Steiner, an Austrian philosopher and academic, known for connecting the synthesis of science with spirituality.

 - No synthetic pesticides or nonorganic chemicals

 - No added sulfites (however grapes naturally contain sulfites so you’ll likely find a small amount less than 10 parts per million)